HuaiyuZhang/huaiyuzhang.github.io/_posts/2021-01-11-Trading-Bots-CAPM.md

 ---
 layout: post
+title:>
-title: Paper Reading--Did Trading Bots Resurrect the CAPM?
+ [Paper]Did Trading Bots Resurrect the CAPM?
 ---

 Automated trading causes increasing intra-day correlation of returns.
 The trading bots increases the quoting activities and cause stocks' returns to align with the market.